nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/Integrated-PullRequests.md

 *** TODO MERGED FROM GITHUB

+## Working Tree window

+The Working tree window contains a light-weight GitHub integration which shows open incoming pull requests in the title of the **Branches** view.

+#### Note

+> Detailed pull request information and operations on pull requests are only available in the **Log** (see below).

+## Log

+In the *Log* window of your repository, you can interact with GitHub in following ways.

 ### Pull Requests

 When initially loading the Log, SmartGit will also refresh information on related *Pull Requests* from the GitHub server: